koding/kdlearn/guides/installing-php.md

 ## Note

 Keep in mind that all commands require `sudo` access.
-In case you don't know what's your root password, read [this](http://learn.koding.com/faq/what-is-my-sudo-password/).